The Complete Guide to Chandan Vandan Trek

 Trek route: Rautwadi Village – Vandan Fort – Chandan Fort – Ibrahimpur Village

 The trail for the Chandan Vandan trek starts from behind the huge water tank that supplies water to Rautwadi village.
-From the water tank move towards your right and continue to walk in the direction of Vandan fort.
-In couple of minutes, you come across a stream.
+From the water tank move to your right and continue to walk in the direction of Vandan fort.
+In a couple of minutes, you come across a stream.
 Cross the stream and gradually ascend.
-You can see a small hill on the right hand side with several windmills.
+You can see a small hill on the right-hand side with several windmills.
 Continue hiking on the mud trail for around 15 – 20 minutes and you will be able to see the Rautwadi village below.
-Another 15 – 20 minutes of hike and you can see Chandan fort in the right and the col between Chandan and Vandan fort right ahead of you.
+Another 15 – 20 minutes of hike and you can see Chandan fort on the right and the col between Chandan and Vandan fort right ahead of you.

 To enter the fort, you need to reach the bastion which is on the other side.
 You take a left from the col. It takes around 45 – 50 minutes to reach the col from Rautwadi village.
 Continue to move on the mud trail and within a few minutes, you will see the bastion and the fort gates.
 It takes around 50 minutes to an hour to reach the entrance gate.

 Vandan Fort has two entrance doors.
-One of the doors is absolutely intact while the other is dilapidated.
-You can see a Ganesh idol carved on one of door walls.
+One of the doors is intact while the other is dilapidated.
+You can see a Ganesh idol carved on one of the door walls.
 Enter through the gate and continue to hike on the rocky trail.
 Within 10 minutes, you reach the top.
-From the top, you can see the Ibrahimpur and the Banawadi village and a small lake / dam built near the Banawadi village for irrigation purpose.
-There is a lake, mosque, house / warehouse and several tombs at the top of the fort.
+From the top, you can see the Ibrahimpur and the Banawadi village and a small lake/dam built near the Banawadi village for irrigation purposes.
+There is a lake, mosque, house/warehouse and several tombs at the top of the fort.
 It takes around 20 – 25 minutes to cover the top of the fort.

 To go to Chandan fort, you need to proceed back towards the col. It takes around 10 – 15 minutes to reach the col. From the col. you can see the rock patches of Chandan fort.

 Continue on the trail for a few minutes till you come across the ancient Chakreshwar Mahadev temple.
 Inside the temple, there are five “lingas” on two stone structures.
-There are many pilgrims that visit this temple every year in the month of ‘Shravan’.
+Many pilgrims visit this temple every year in the month of ‘Shravan’.
 Just next to the temple, you can see a huge Banyan tree.
-It is actually a group of 5 banyan trees and hence called “Paachvad”.
+It is a group of 5 banyan trees and hence called “Paachvad”.

 Wai is a weekend getaway from Pune and a popular location for movie shoots.
 How could it not be?
-After the rains, Wai is a postcard perfect green.
-Bavdhan Vilage is 1.5 km from Wai ST depot.
+After the rains, Wai is a postcard-perfect green.
+Bavdhan Village is 1.5 km from the Wai ST depot.